dawnkelly09/OpenAI_OpenModel/preflight_corpus/data/training/RESULTS.md

 - **After fine-tune**: loss = 2.6296, ppl = 13.87
 - **Perplexity factor**: 13.87 / 22.78 ≈ 0.61 => -39% ppl

 As I understand this data, the SmolLM2-1.7B model's 39% decrease in validation perplexity translates to the model being far less "surprised" (loss) by smart contract vulnerability domain text than prior to training.
-This should translate to materially better next-token predictions on domain data.
-Training details would drive final numbers but, it feels reasonable to expect similar direction and scale of gain on the larger gpt-oss:20b model.
+Using the same data and LoRA recipe should translate to materially better next-token predictions on domain data in larger models.
+Training details would drive final numbers but, it feels reasonable to expect similar direction and scale of gain with the larger gpt-oss:20b model.